civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 45.1

-No proceedings may be commenced under subsection 45(1) **or (1.1)** against a person on the basis of facts that are the same or substantially the same as the facts on the basis of which an order against that person is sought by the Commissioner under section 76, 79, 90.1 or 92.
+No proceedings may be commenced under subsection 45(1) or (1.1) against a person on the basis of facts that are the same or substantially the same as the facts on the basis of which an order against that person is sought by the Commissioner under section 76, 79, 90.1 or 92.

 ### Section 233

 Subsection 52(7) of the Act is replaced by the following:

-**(7)** No proceedings may be commenced under this section against a person against whom an order is, **on application by the Commissioner**, sought under Part VII.1 on the basis of the same or substantially the same facts as would be alleged in proceedings under this section.
+**(7)** No proceedings may be commenced under this section against a person against whom an order is, on application by the Commissioner, sought under Part VII.1 on the basis of the same or substantially the same facts as would be alleged in proceedings under this section.

+### Section 233.1

+Subsection 52(1.3) of the Act is replaced by the following:

+**(1.3)** For greater certainty, the making of a representation of a price that is not attainable due to fixed obligatory charges or fees constitutes a false or misleading representation, unless the obligatory charges or fees represent only an amount imposed on a purchaser of the product referred to in subsection (1) by or under an Act of Parliament or the legislature of a province.

 ### Section 234

   **(1)** Section 52.01 of the Act is amended by adding the following after subsection (4):

-    **(4.1)** For greater certainty, the making of a representation of a price that is not attainable due to fixed obligatory charges or fees constitutes a false or misleading representation, unless the obligatory charges or fees represent only an amount imposed by or under an Act of Parliament or the legislature of a province.
+    **(4.1)** For greater certainty, the making of a representation of a price that is not attainable due to fixed obligatory charges or fees constitutes a false or misleading representation, unless the obligatory charges or fees represent only an amount imposed **on a purchaser of the product referred to in subsections (1) to (3)** by or under an Act of Parliament or the legislature of a province.

   **(2)** Subsection 52.01(8) of the Act is replaced by the following:

-    **(8)** No proceedings may be commenced under this section against a person on the basis of facts that are the same or substantially the same as the facts on the basis of which an order against that person is, **on application by the Commissioner**, sought under Part VII.1.
+    **(8)** No proceedings may be commenced under this section against a person on the basis of facts that are the same or substantially the same as the facts on the basis of which an order against that person is, on application by the Commissioner, sought under Part VII.1.

 ### Section 235

 Subsection 67(4) of the Act is replaced by the following:

-**(4)** **Despite** anything in the `Criminal Code` or in any other statute or law, **the following rules apply to corporations** charged with an offence under this Act:
+**(4)** Despite anything in the `Criminal Code` or in any other statute or law, the following rules apply to corporations charged with an offence under this Act:

   if one or more corporations are charged and no individual is charged in the same indictment, the corporation or corporations are to be tried without a jury;